manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 ## Introduction

-This lab walks you through the steps to access the container home page from Oracle Enterprise Manager Cloud Control (Oracle EMCC).
+This lab walks you through the steps to access the container home page from Oracle Enterprise Manager (Oracle EM).
 You will also learn how to switch between containers and manage your favorites.

-*Estimated Time:* 15 minutes
+Estimated time: 15 minutes

 ### Objectives

-- Access the container home page from Oracle EMCC.
+ - Access the container home page from Oracle EM.
-- Switch between the Container Database (CDB) home page and the Pluggable Database (PDB) home page.
+ - Switch between home pages for Container Database (CDB), Pluggable Database (PDB), and the database instance.
+ - Check out the history
-- Add pages to and remove pages from the favorites.
+ - Add pages to and remove pages from favorites.

 ### Prerequisites